audiofilter/spuc/README.md

 [![Gitter chat](https://badges.gitter.im/audiofilter/spuc.png)](https://gitter.im/audiofilter/spuc)

 This is an update of code that has been on sourceforge for about 14 years.
 The genesis of this code goes back even further - before decent C++ template support and availability of a useful complex class.

-For a lite-weight version please checkout spuclib instead as it does not have the Doxygen generated files like this does
+For a lite-weight version please checkout spuclib instead as it does not have the Doxygen generated files like this does Nor does spuclib have the examples or the python extensions available in audiofilter/pyspuc

 More documentation pages here